rachelesmee/website/foss4gukonline2020/sessions.md

 # Native support for vector tiles in QGIS

-Saber Razmjooei	Lutra Consulting
+Saber Razmjooei,	Lutra Consulting

 _With QGIS 3.14, we have introduced native support for vector tiles in QGIS.
 It allows users to load, render, style and generate vector tiles in QGIS._

-Earlier in 2020, we ran a crowdfunding campaign to add support for vector tile in QGIS: https://www.lutraconsulting.co.uk/crowdfunding/vectortile-qgis/
+Earlier in 2020, we ran a crowdfunding campaign to add support for vector tile in QGIS: https://www.lutraconsulting.co.uk/crowdfunding/vectortile-qgis/.

 # Mapping the World in 3D using Commodity Video and Photos

-Sean Gorman	Pixel8earth Inc.
+Sean Gorman,	Pixel8earth Inc.

 _Empower the community to create a high accuracy 3D point cloud of the world using commodity cameras and open data._